|

 About the Artist

-Thomas Chambers is best known for his charmingly
+Thomas Chambers is best known for his

-naive marine paintings and landscapes.
-Humble and contented with
+charmingly naive marine paintings and landscapes.
+Humble

-his talent, Chambers rarely entered competitions seeking recognition.
-He infused his art
+and contented with his talent, Chambers rarely entered competitions

-with romantic drama and a playful, fun sense of design.
-Many of his
+playful, fun sense of design.
+Many of his greatest masterworks were

-greatest masterworks were based on prints he happened upon although he
+based on prints he happened upon although he often spent days and weeks

-often spent days and weeks trekking across mountain ranges with
+trekking across mountain ranges with sketchbook in tow, sketching

-sketchbook in tow, sketching outdoors.
-His greatest masterworks were
+outdoors.
+His greatest masterworks were painted in the Connecticut

-painted in the Connecticut valley.
-Many of the paintings from these
+valley.
+Many of the paintings from these years went unsigned and

 The Hudson River School